LaudateCorpus1/weblogic-kubernetes-operator/documentation/staging/content/userguide/kubernetes/k8s-setup.md

 Oracle recommends that you use the Oracle Cloud Infrastructure File Storage Service (or equivalent on other cloud providers).
 Alternatively, you may install an NFS server on one node and share the file system across all the nodes.

-{{% notice note %}} Currently, we recommend that you use NFS version 3.0 for running WebLogic Server on OCI Container Engine for Kubernetes.
+{{< alert title="NOTE" color="primary" >}} Currently, we recommend that you use NFS version 3.0 for running WebLogic Server on OCI Container Engine for Kubernetes.
 During certification, we found that when using NFS 4.0, the servers in the WebLogic domain went into a failed state intermittently.
 Because multiple threads use NFS (default store, diagnostics store, Node Manager, logging, and domain_home), there are issues when accessing the file store.
 These issues are removed by changing the NFS to version 3.0.
-{{% /notice %}}
+{{< /alert >}}

 ```shell
 $ terraform output worker_public_ips